Beta Phi Alpha: History

 In 1912, the name changed to Aldebaran, after the star.
 This change, and an expanded symbolism, mark the point where interest began among members for expansion to other campus groups.

 On November 24, 1919, the group chose to rename itself as a Greek letter organization with the name Kappa Phi Alpha.
 But within a year, discovering that a men's fraternity in Boston had been operating under those letters, in 1920, the sorority took on its final name, Beta Phi Alpha.
 The 1919 date appears to be the juncture where the group, now solidly interested in connecting with other campus organizations, began to establish structures that would aid such growth.
 This process was led by Mary Gordon Holway, who wrote the ritual and advocated for a Greek letter identity.

 Beta Phi Alpha then began the process of nationalization and expansion.
-In 1923, it was granted membership in the National Panhellenic Conference.
+On October 18, 1923, it was granted membership in the National Panhellenic Conference.
 Expansion was often effected by the absorption of local chapters or restless chapters of struggling non-NPC sororities.
 One of these was a five-year-old local at the University of Minnesota called Zeta Alpha that became the Kappa chapter of Beta Phi Alpha in 1927.
 A total of 35 chapters were installed by 1936, but only a portion of them survived due to the economic downturn of the Great Depression.
 For example, in 1936, two of the six chapters of a small national sorority called Phi Delta affiliated with Beta Phi Alpha, creating chapters at New York University and George Washington University.
 However, it appears these did not survive, as five years later they were not reflected in the final chapter list at the time of merger with Delta Zeta.

 On June 22, 1941, Beta Phi Alpha joined in a friendly merger with Delta Zeta sorority.
 Delta Zeta gained eight undergraduate chapters from the merger.
 At the time of the merger, Beta Phi Alpha had chartered thirty chapters with 3,295 initiates.

 Beta Phi Alpha's Convention Lights is still sung at the close of Delta Zeta national conventions.
 The gavel that opens Delta Zeta's convention is an artifact of Beta Phi Alpha.
 It was given to Beta Phi Alpha by Founder Elsa Ludeke.
 The gavel is inscribed with the names of both sororities' founders and national presidents.